Disease control as an optimization problem: Optimization over continuous measures for disease control

 The next question is thus how to compute the derivatives $\frac{\partial x^i}{\partial \mu_j}$.
 To this aim, define the variables $y^i_j(t; \bm{\mu},\bm{x}_0)\equiv \frac{\partial x^i(t; \bm{\mu},\bm{x}_0)}{\partial\mu_j}$.
 Differentiating equation (\ref{original}) by $\mu_j$, we have that

 \be \frac{\partial y^i_j}{\partial t}=\frac{\partial G^i(t,\bm{x};\bm{\mu})}{\partial\mu_j} + \sum_l \frac{\partial G^i(t, \bm{x};\bm{\mu})}{\partial x^l}y^l_j; i=1,...,m, j =1,...,n. \ee

 In order to obtain $\{y^i_j(t)\}$ for each time $t$, it hence suffices to solve the system of coupled differential equations given by (\ref{original}), (\ref{extra}) with initial conditions $\bm{x}(t_0)=\bm{x}_0$, $y^i_j(t_0)=0$.
 This can be achieved numerically through several different methods, depending on the desired accuracy.
-In all our numerical simulations, we used the Euler explicit method \cite{numerics}.
-Namely, for $\delta>0$, we regarded time as a discrete variable of the form $t_k=t_0 + \delta k$, for $k=0,..., \lceil \frac{t_f-t_0}{\delta}\rceil$.
-We obtain the quantities $\{x^i(t_k), y^i_j(t_k):k\}$ by recursively applying the relations
+The simplest such method is called \emph{Euler explicit} \cite{numerics}: for some $\delta>0$, it consists of regarding time as a discrete variable of the form $t_k=t_0 + \delta k$, for $k=0,..., \lceil \frac{t_f-t_0}{\delta}\rceil$.
+The quantities $\{x^i(t_k), y^i_j(t_k):k\}$ are then obtained by recursively applying the relations